caneuro/caneuro.github.io/_posts/2023-01-19-paper-jasa-fear-music.md

 comments: true
 ---

-New paper published in JASA by by C Trevor, M Renner, and S Fruhholz.
+New paper published in JASA by C Trevor, M Renner, and S Fruhholz.
 About the different ways how fear is portrayed in music.